wilsnyeh/dktb/README.md

 Website that utilizes National State Park(NPS) API and allows users to peruse parks and make a list of locations that they want to visit with all the information that comes along with them.

+😁😁😁😁😁
+- Sergey Lyuft
+- Liam Cahill
+- Greg Robertson
+- Siah Meraki
+- Wilson Yeh

+The ultimate shopping list for your bucket list

+## intended market

+outdoorsy people - or those that want to get outside more - instead of being stuck infront of a computer all day...
+Our intended market of users for this would be 'weekend warriors' or travelers who are looking to enjoy adventures that are more outdoors oriented - here they are able to look up places of interest and possibly find others who have visited and see their comments on a park.
+On each page theyre able to check valuable information on a states park such as weather, activities, and amenities.

+* possible ad revenue from vendors - REI/ outdoor retailers/ travel sites/
+* travelers looking to visit state park areas
+*

+## functionality
+** uses NPS API to retrieve data for parks **
+** uses Weather API to retrieve weather data for parks ** ** Users are those who have created an account **

+* anyone can create an account
+    * users can edit their profile/account
+    * add pinned parks to your account - create their 'bucket list' of places they want to/ intend on visiting
+    * pinned parks can be 'checked off' after youve made your visit to the park
+    * users will have a history of parks theyve visited/checked off their bucket list
+* search states for parks - to list parks in the state
+    * unlock additional info from parks after login/signing up to encourage users to create an account
+    * include weather conditions for parks
+* users can leave comments on a park/ park rating system?
+* amenities - parking/ restrooms/ food/ camping
+* activities to do at the parks
+* articles of the park/ info?

+*** achievements - something used to track how many parks a user has visited; at some thresholds users gain medals or accolades
+*** social aspect
+*** live feed from area if cam is available - some parks have ranger cameras if we are able to find a way to tap into their feeds we can include these as part of a parks page information (can also make this available for users after signup)

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.